Anomalous scaling regime for one-dimensional Mott variable-range hopping: Introduction

 To these ends, we appeal to the well-known connection between random walks and electrical networks.
 In the present model, we can view $\omega$ as nodes in a resistor network, where the resistance of edge $\{\omega_i,\omega_j\}$ is given by

 Moreover, the effective resistance between disjoint sets $A,B\subseteq \omega$ is defined by

 In the following, we write $R^{\beta,\lambda/n}(x,y)$ in place of $R^{\beta,\lambda/n}(\{x\},\{y\})$.
+(Later in the article, we consider other examples of graphs equipped with symmetric conductances, and the effective resistance upon these is defined similarly.)
 By standard theory, the restriction of $R$ to singleton sets defines a metric on $\omega$ (see \cite[Theorem 2.64]{Barlowbook} or \cite[Theorem 1.6]{Kigdendrite}, for example).
 Moreover, it turns out that our model is close enough to the one-dimensional setting for the function $R^{\beta,\lambda/n}(0,x)$ to take on the role of a scale function in the theory of one-dimensional diffusion.
 In particular, we have that $\sign(X_k)R^{\beta,\lambda/n}(0,X_k)$, which is the random walk on the \emph{resistance space} $(\omega, R^{\beta,\lambda/n}(\cdot,\cdot))$, behaves approximately like a time-changed Brownian motion.
 (As usual $\sign(x):=1$ for $x>0$, $\sign(x):=-1$ for $x<0$, and $\sign(0):=0$.)
 As a consequence, the limiting process will be determined once we understand the scaling limit of the effective resistance and the invariant measure.

 Now, to begin with the symmetric ($\lambda=0$) and infinite temperature ($\beta=0$) case, it is straightforward to observe that the nearest-neighbor resistance is heavy-tailed:

 Since the collection $(r^{0,0}(\omega_i,\omega_{i+1}))_{i\in\Z}$ is i.i.d., the resistance along the nearest-neighbor path between $\omega_0$ and $\omega_{\floor{tn}}$ is therefore, after suitable normalization, well-approximated by a $\rho$-stable process.
 With some additional work to take into account the non-nearest neighbor edges in the model, the energy marks, and the non-zero bias, we establish in Theorem \ref{thm:approx} that the rescaled resistances